lsst/dp0-2_lsst_io/tutorials-examples/Portal-6.rst

 and readout is useful for determining an object's position across the two reference frames.

 .. figure:: /_static/portal_tut06_step02b.png
+    :width: 700
     :name: portal_tut06_step02b
-    :alt:A screenshot displaying the drop-down menu for selecting a grid coordinate system to overlay, along with the option to choose the readout coordinate to print out.
+    :alt: A screenshot displaying the drop-down menu for selecting a grid coordinate system to overlay, along with the option to choose the readout coordinate to print out.

     Figure 4: Demonstration of selecting a coordinate system for the overlaid grid and configuring the readout format.

-**2.3** A different unit other than the default degrees is available for measuring the distance between two selected points.
+**2.3.** A different unit other than the default degrees is available for measuring the distance between two selected points.
 Options include arcminutes, arcseconds, and pixels.
 To change the unit, go to the "Distance Tool" option under the "Manipulate Overlay Display" icon, and choose the unit to use.
 Check the "Offset Calculation" box to display the separations along the x and y axes on the image.

 .. figure:: /_static/portal_tut06_step02c.png